guillotinaweb/guillotina_react/docs/tutorial/step-5-manage-users.md

 + - guillotina.contrib.dbuser
 ```

-After modify config, always we have to restart guillotina service to apply the changes.
+After modifying config, we always have to restart guillotina service to apply the changes.

-Come back to GMI and refresh the page.
-Now if you go to addons tab you can view an addon to install.
+Go back to GMI and refresh the page.
+Now, if you go to addons tab you can see an addon to install.

 Install Guillotina DB Users addon.

-After installed, in items tab there will are Groups and Users folders.
-You can create new users in Users folder and some grups in Grups folders.
+After installing it, there will be Groups and Users folders in items tab.
+You can create new users in Users' folder and some grups in Grups' folder.

 Create your first user and your first group.